sunfishcode/rfcs/text/0000-io-safety.md

 a safe wrapper around an `mmap` of a file descriptor created by Linux's [`memfd_create`] system call and pass `&[u8]`s to safe Rust, since it's an anonymous open file which other processes wouldn't be able to access.
-However, without I/O safety, and without permenantly sealing the file, other code in the program could accidentally call `write` or `ftruncate` on the file descriptor, breaking the memory-safety invariants of `&[u8]`.
+However, without I/O safety, and without permanently sealing the file, other code in the program could accidentally call `write` or `ftruncate` on the file descriptor, breaking the memory-safety invariants of `&[u8]`.